Priestley-Centre/SBCM/README.md

 The calculations used to write the paper are all contained here.
 They are all numbered and should be run in sequence (as some calculations rely on results from earlier calculations) A python script (`all.py`) runs everything but takes about 10 minutes to do it: this is not ~~particularly~~ efficient code...
 Each `.py` file relates to a corresponding results folder and saves calculated values as `.csv` files.
 Within each of these folders, further `.py` files exist to produce figures and charts from the paper.

 # Code Edits & bug reports
 We absolutely want this code to be freely available, and welcome any useful modifications, upgrades, and bug reports.
+Please do be aware, however that 1) this is not the most up to date version of the model (simply a snapshot showing the status of the model when the __paper__ was written) and 2) we would like this version to remain as is for reference.

-However, in order to maintain this version of the code (as best matching the findings of the **paper**) these should be directed to the master branch of the code at `[a new repository that I haven't set up yet]`
+Please can you either fork this code, or direct any content changes, or comments etc. to the most recent branch of the code at `[a new repository that I haven't set up yet]`